© iStock by Getty Images - 1177184973 Blue Planet Studio

 Funding

-- The Digital Europe Programme: promoting digital skills is a core element of this new funding, which has a budget of around €200 million for 2021 and 2022.
+- The Digital Europe Programme: promoting digital skills is a core element of this new funding, the budget for the first three years of the programme, 2021 to 2023, amounts to €224 million.

-- The European Social Fund Plus: a fund to support EU Member States in reforming national education and training systems to support key skills
+- The European Social Fund Plus: a fund to support EU Member States in reforming national education and training systems to support key skills.
+More than €99 million will be dedicated towards strengthening digital skills through the ESF+ in the period 2021-2027.

 - Horizon Europe: finances grants for master, PhD and post-graduate research activities in all fields including digital through Marie Skłodowska-Curie actions as well as the European Institute of Innovation & Technology.